ksoichiro/i18n-patch/readme.md

 This is a very simple example, but this tool can handle more complex expressions.

-Please check "Configuration details" section for further details.
+Please check the [Configuration details](#configuration-details) section for further details.

 If you want to try it by yourself, clone this repository and execute: